Toronto Basement Flooding Protection Subsidy Program Explained

 Like the backwater valve, a sump pump must be inspected by a City of Toronto building inspector before you can receive the subsidy.

 The available subsidy for the following services is 80% of the invoiced cost to a maximum of $400.
-This includes the labour, materials, and taxes.
+This includes labor, materials, and taxes.

 - Disconnecting foundation drains (aka weeping tiles) from the City sewer system through the severance and capping of the underground connection